 Use Patterns to process and analyze data using Snap Survey Software

-Patterns are a powerful tool to validate open-ended questions in Snap Survey Software.
-Patterns can be used to check data or to transform data.
+Patterns are a powerful tool to validate literal comment questions in Snap Survey Software.
+Patterns can be used to examine survey data or to transform survey data.

-In data entry, patterns are attached to a specific variable to:
+When performing data entry on paper surveys, patterns are attached to a specific survey question to:

-- Ensure that respondents or data entry personnel enter the correct format for information such as postcodes, zip codes, or other numeric fields.
-Snap Survey Software looks for a similarity between what has been typed as the answer to a question, and what has been specified as a possible match in the pattern.
+- Ensure that respondents or data entry staff enters the correct format for information such as zip codes, phone numbers, or other numeric fields.
+Snap Survey Software looks for similarities between what has been typed as the answer, and what has been specified as a possible match in the pattern.

 - Convert question data into a standard format even if it has been entered in an unsuitable format, such as pound or dollar signs being included in quantity data.